 You may remember my article entitled The trouble with the NET (Part 1) which was a lighthearted but still serious discussion about the dangers of self-treatment on the internet.
 Linked to that blog was a very popular article written by the scientists at Cancer Research UK debunking some cancer myths which seem to regularly patrol the NET and social media.

 Many well meaning people will send you articles they saw on the ‘NET’ about this and that treatment which claims to cure cancer.
-The vast majority of them will be unfounded, lacking in any proper and formal scientific research and there is normally a product or book for sale attached to the link.
+They also post them on social media increasing the reach to thousands of people, some of whom are not in the right frame of mind to see the risks.
+The vast majority of these ‘suggestions’ will be lacking in any proper and formal scientific research and there is normally a product or book for sale attached to the link.
 In some instances, these ‘miracle cures’ can actually be dangerous for some.

 In a follow on article, Cancer Research UK warns of the risks in Alternative Therapies which is written in a similar vein.
 I pay great attention to what these guys say.
 I know from my association with their research capability, that they take an evidence based approach and do not publish these things lightly.
 Please note Alternative Therapy is not the same as Complementary Therapy, it means an alternative to conventional treatment.